NemesisSSBU/Playable_Bosses/README.md

 *Lightweight*
 *Boss duet moves*
 ## Setup
+Make sure you have a modded Switch or emulator, atmosphere, and ARCropolis.

 Drop this mod into your ARCropolis folder and you're good to go.

 *Step 1*